SerhiiMyronets/eks-secretsmanager-eso-template/README.md

 # Terraform Setup for EKS + Secrets Manager + ESO

-A minimal and extensible infrastructure template for integrating AWS Secrets Manager with External Secrets Operator (ESO) in EKS, provisioned via Terraform.
+A minimal and extensible infrastructure template that demonstrates how to inject and rotate secrets from AWS Secrets Manager into Kubernetes using External Secrets Operator (ESO), fully provisioned with Terraform.

-This repository provisions an EKS cluster with IRSA roles, an RDS instance, and sets up ESO to sync secrets from Secrets Manager.
-It includes an example with a test pod and MySQL client to demonstrate secret injection.
+This repository provisions an EKS cluster, sets up IAM roles via IRSA, and deploys an RDS MySQL database with automated password rotation using AWS Lambda.
+It integrates ESO to expose secrets from AWS Secrets Manager to Kubernetes workloads securely.
+The setup also includes test deployments for validation.

-Helm values and Kubernetes manifests are rendered automatically using `gomplate`, enabling GitOps-friendly workflows.
+Helm values and Kubernetes manifests are rendered using `gomplate` based on Terraform outputs, enabling a clean GitOps-friendly deployment workflow.

 The goal is to keep the setup simple, reproducible, and aligned with how External Secrets Operator and AWS Secrets Manager are typically used in production environments.

 ### ✦ Features

-* Terraform-driven provisioning of EKS, IAM, Secrets Manager, and RDS
+* Complete EKS and VPC provisioning via Terraform
+* RDS MySQL instance with random password generation and AWS-managed rotation
+* Lambda function for automatic password rotation via Secrets Manager
-* Secure secret delivery to Kubernetes via External Secrets Operator
+* External Secrets Operator installed and configured with IRSA permissions
-* MySQL test deployment to verify secrets injection
-* gomplate-based rendering of Helm values and Kubernetes manifests
+* gomplate-powered rendering of Helm values and Kubernetes manifests
-* GitOps-compatible layout with rendered files ready for Argo CD or `kubectl apply`
+* Sample workloads that consume secrets and validate integration (e.g. MySQL client, log printer)

 ---